-For example, a person who has all the wealth in the world, but yet has no one to share it with will ultimately live a pretty joyless life.
-On the other hand, a person who is trying to live an intentional life with those they love will have a tough time doing so without at least having a secure financial situation.
+A person who has all the wealth in the world, but yet has no one to share it with will ultimately live a pretty joyless life.
+On the other hand, a person who is trying to live an intentional life with those they love will have a tough time doing so without having a secure financial situation.

 Financial stress is a very real threat to our wellness.
-Once we have achieved financial independence – or we, at least, have a plan that has a very high likelihood of getting us there – we are given the keys to the kingdom.
-At this point, we can start to design the life that we want to live.
+Once we have achieved financial independence – or we, at least, have a solid plan for getting us there – we are given the keys to the kingdom.
+At this point, we can start to plan the life that we want to live.

 Earn More, Save More